michael2012z/BitBible/markdown/Etheridge/files/2Cor.md

 16. BUT I say again, Let no man think of me as a fool; or if otherwise, let him receive me as a fool, that I also may boast a little.

-17. The thing which I (now) speak, I do not speak inOr, according to. our Lord, but as in foolishness in this place of boasting.
+17. The thing which I (now) speak, I do not speak in

 18. Because many boast in the flesh, I also will boast.

 19. For you are content to listen to the feebleminded, you yourselves being wise.

-20. For you are ruledOr, judged. by one who subjugates you, and by one who devours you, and by one who takes away from you, and by one who exalts himself over you, and by one who smites you on your faces!
+20. For you are ruled

 21. As in abasement I speak; as though we were weak through defectiveness of mind, I speak.
 In whatever any man dareth, I also dare.